RoboTeamTwente/roboteam/docs/Robot.md

 `batteryLow` -> Flag that indicates whether the battery of the robot is low.

-`dribblerState` -> State of the dribbler, essentially the number indicates how fast it goes.

-`previousDribblerState` -> State of dribbler in the previous tick, dito.

-`timeDribblerChanged` -> The time at which the state of the dribbler changed.

-`timeToChangeOneDribblerLevel` -> The time which it takes to change from for example 0 to 1 for the dribbler.

 `workingDribbler` -> True if dribbler works, false if not.

 `workingBallSensor` -> Dito but for sensor.

-`seesBall` -> True if the ball sensor picks up the ball, false if not.
+`BallSensorSeesBall` -> True if the ball sensor picks up the ball, false if not.

+`DribblerSeesBall` -> True if the dribbler picks up the ball, false if not.

 `ballPos` -> Position of the ball (if seesBall == true)